Read letters from Shelvis and Nancy SMith-Mather

 Rev. Shelvis and Rev. Nancy Smith-Mather

-Nancy and Shelvis will next be in the USA, based in Atlanta GA, in the Fall of 2014.
-Email them or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.
+Nancy and Shelvis periodically visit the US and are available to speak as their schedule permits.
+Email them to extend an invitation to visit your congregation or organization.

 About Shelvis and Nancy Smith-Mather’s ministry

 Shelvis and Nancy Smith-Mather work with RECONCILE, (Resource Centre for Civil Leadership), an indigenous ecumenical Christian organization, which was established in March 2004 by a national church council of the New Sudan Council of Churches.
 It promotes “peace building” by providing training in trauma recovery, conflict transformation, and civic education.
 RECONCILE’s activities are in areas of high inter-ethnic conflict, with the churches often being the typical point of entry into these communities.
 Shelvis and Nancy participate in RECONCILE’s training events that address inter-ethnic conflict.
 Shelvis serves as the principal of the RECONCILE Peace Institute, which offers three-month courses in community-based trauma healing as well as peace studies and conflict transformation.

 South Sudan Education and Peacebuilding Project:

 • First Quarter 2015 Report